Jacqueline Keeler: Early life

 Keeler was born in Cleveland, Ohio, to parents who had been moved there as part of the Bureau of Indian Affairs Indian relocation programs of the 1950s and 1960s.
 She is also a graduate of Dartmouth College and has written about recent events there regarding the Native American Program.

+Members of the Deloria-Sully family.

 She is Kinyaa'áanii (Towering House clan) and a citizen of the Navajo Nation.
 Her mother's family is from Cameron, Arizona, and she is a descendant of Gus Big Horse through her grandmother Jean Big Horse Canyon, a rug weaver.
 Her grandparents were traditional Diné who did not speak English and ran a ranch near the south rim of the Grand Canyon.
 Her father was a citizen of the Yankton Sioux Tribe from Lake Andes, South Dakota.

 Her grandmother Marjorie Keeler was from a prominent Episcopalian Dakota family.
 She was the first cousin of Standing Rock Lakota historian Vine Deloria Jr., niece of Yankton Dakota ethnologist and linguist Ella Deloria, and niece of the Rev. Vine Deloria Sr. She was also the niece of the Rev. Charles Cook.
 Cook, the Yankton Dakota minister at Pine Ridge who, with fellow Dakota Dr. Charles Eastman, oversaw the welfare of Lakota survivors of the Wounded Knee Massacre in 1890.
 Marjorie Keeler was also the great-niece of Rosebud Lakota author Susan Bordeaux Bettelyoun.